JawaharElango/employeeapp-cicd-docker/README.md

  This is a sample application to push your application docker image to docker hub using Jenkins.

 #Steps:
-Checkout this code to your local.
+Checkout this code to your local. <br>
 Create a dockerhub account here. https://hub.docker.com/signup Download local jenkins server war from here. https://www.jenkins.io/download/ Once you have the war downloaded run the war from your terminal using "java -jar jenkins.war'